shaneloewe/next-auth-example/README.md

 ### 5. Preparing for Production

 Follow the [Deployment documentation](https://next-auth.js.org/deployment).
 To support Vercel production, review the following list of settings.
 Notice that adding new env vars will not take effect without a new deployemnt (e.g., new commit to Github).

-Visit [https://generate-secret.vercel.app/32](https://generate-secret.vercel.app/32) to get a randomly generated value that will be use dot set  `NEXTAUTH_SECRET`
+Make sure to also visit [https://generate-secret.vercel.app/32](https://generate-secret.vercel.app/32) to get a randomly generated value that will be use dot set  `NEXTAUTH_SECRET`

 ![alt text](vercelsettings.png)